mysterymath/lcc6502/README.md

 ### TODO

-* [ ] Figure out why LCC bitfields can have sizeof 1, but are allocated and accessed 2 bytes at a time.
 * [ ] Group, reorder, and summarize the design implications by topic rather than by standard section.
 * [ ] Scan through Atari 800 reference manual for target-specific considerations.